 - Support for joints.
 Just as collagen protein can help your skin keep its structure and elasticity, it does the same for the cartilage in our joints.
 Osteoarthritis and other degenerative joint disorders can strike as the amount of collagen in our bodies decreases.
 And taking collagen supplements may help to reduce joint pain and improve other symptoms of osteoarthritis.
+As well as preventing joint conditions like osteoarthritis, collagen powder may help to improve your workout performance, speed up recovery time, and could assist in helping to reduce joint pain from a sports-related injury, for example.
 Studies have shown a significant reduction in joint pain among those who took between two and 10 grams of collagen daily.

 - Support for bones.
 Bones are primarily made of collagen – which is why bones are also an excellent source of it.
 However, as we age, our bone mass decreases, in part because the collagen in our bodies deteriorates.
 Low bone density and osteoporosis may result.
 Taking collagen supplements has been shown to improve bone mineral density in multiple studies, so it’s possible that collagen supplements could help fight against bone breakdown and reduce the risk of bone disorders.

 - Support for muscle.
 Collagen doesn’t play as key a role in muscle as it does in bones and joints, but even so, between one and 10 percent of our muscle tissues are made up of collagen, and collagen helps to keep them working efficiently.
 Collagen supplements have been seen in studies to help boost muscle mass in elderly patients as they exercised, compared to the patients who exercised but did not take collagen supplementation.